rexmhall09/TinyTalker/README.md

 ## How To Use:
 To Train:
-1) Add an input.txt file with any text you want it to learn from. (<eos> will be converted into an end of statement token)
+1) Add an input.txt file with any text you want it to learn from. ("<eos>" will be converted into an end of statement token)
 2) Run train.py to train it.
 (Inside it you can change batch_size, max_iters, learning_rate to march your needs)
 3) NOTE: If you have a model.pth file already, it will be loaded from at the start of training and overwritten at the end of training.